andykingking/cucumber-browser-preset-myob/README.md

 * [Cucumber](https://github.com/cucumber/cucumber-js)
 * [Selenium](https://www.npmjs.com/package/selenium-webdriver)

-The library also encourages good UI automation patterns & practices:
+The library encourages UI automation patterns & practices:
  * Use of [Page Objects](http://martinfowler.com/bliki/PageObject.html)
  * Use of _Flow Objects_, an extension to Page Objects, capturing common flows of activity through a UI
  * Stubbing backend integration using [http_stub](https://github.com/MYOB-Technology/http_stub), giving you full control over backend data and availability
  * Takes a browser screenshot on any failure, writing an image to disk

-See the features directory for usage info.
+See the features directory for a usage example.